julien6387/supvisors/docs/special.rst

 are mutually aware of each other.

-The following options defined in the :ref:`supvisors_section` of the Supervisor configuration file are particularly used for synchronizing multiple instances of Supervisor:
+The following options defined in the :ref:`supvisors_section` of the Supervisor configuration file are particularly used for synchronizing multiple instances of *Supervisor*:

     * ``address_list``,
     * ``force_synchro_if``,